 Qualified students may be provisionally admitted to a graduate program at Mount Aloysius College under any of the following or similar conditions:

 - The student has completed the baccalaureate degree but has not completed all program prerequisite courses required for full admission; or

 - The student has less than a 3.2 overall GPA in the baccalaureate curriculum and has not yet completed the GMAT; or

 - The student is a junior at Mount Aloysius College and has applied for provisional admission to the MBA program for his or her senior year in order to take advantage of the fifth-year MBA program option at the conclusion of undergraduate studies.

 A student may request to substitute an MBA core course requirement with an MBA elective course based on the student possessing a current licensure/certification.
-For example, a licensed CPA may request a course substitution for MBA 516 Accounting and Finance for Leaders while others who have earned the PHR/SPHR certification may request a course substitution for MBA 505 Human Resource Management for Leaders.
+For example, a licensed CPA may request a course substitution for MBA 516 Accounting for Business Leaders while others who have earned the PHR/SPHR certification may request a course substitution for MBA 505 Human Resource Management.
 Students are required to complete a course substitution form and attach all supporting documentation to be submitted to the MBA Program Coordinator for approval.